At the heart of the Academy is a diverse series of Interest Groups.

 Studies the many aspects of religion and spirituality.
 The group’s study normally takes an analytical and historical approach to subjects, which may be balanced at times with attention to spiritual perspectives.
 Programs include presentations or lectures by members or guest speakers, audiovisuals, small group sessions, and reading and discussion of books.
 Participants are encouraged to suggest relevant material for study and discussion.

-Discusses the articles in the Perspective section of the Sunday Tampa Bay Times.
+Discusses international, national, state, and local issues in the news.
 These articles range from ultra-liberal to ultra-conservative.
-The open discussion allows attendees to present their own “perspective” to the subject.
+The open discussion allows attendees to present their own perspectives on the subject.
 Guest speakers are brought in occasionally when appropriate.

 Discussing Differences On Line